Where Ideas Grow

 Junior Researcher

-I am a Junior Researcher holding a PhD in Biomedical Sciences (2016, University of Porto), working at Instituto de Investigação e Inovação em Saúde da Universidade do Porto, on the Host Targets of Infection group.
-Additionally, I am an Invited Assistant Professor of Microbiology at Instituto de Ciências Biomédicas Abel Salazar da Universidade do Porto..
+I am a junior researcher with a PhD in Biomedical Sciences (2016, University of Porto).
+I have an independent research line and team in the Host Targets of Infection group at i3S dedicated to developing infection models and antimicrobial drugs against Mycobacterium.
+Moreover, I am an invited assistant professor of Microbiology and Infection Biology at ICBAS, U. Porto.
 Throughout my career, I have focused on finding alternative approaches to fight infectious diseases, mainly mycobacterial infections.
 I have determined the mechanisms of action of several antimicrobial peptides against pathogens and on lipid model membranes using an array of microbiology and biophysical techniques.
 I also focused on studying host-pathogen interactions in in vitro and in vivo models of mycobacterial infections.
-During my scientific career, I have been enrolled in 15 funded projects working with national and international teams in the fields of microbiology, infection, and biophysics, publishing 24 articles in international peer-reviewed journals.
+During my scientific career, I have been enrolled in 16 funded projects working with national and international teams in the fields of microbiology, infection, and biophysics, publishing 25 articles in international peer-reviewed journals.
 Currently, I am the Principal Investigator of two funded projects (MycoPepTalking; PTDC/BIA-MIC/3458/2020 and IronCell2Cell; 2022.03635.PTDC) aiming at developing new therapies against nontuberculous mycobacteria and new in vitro models of mycobacterial infection.